-10,000 shares with a fair value of \$2,500 (\$0.25 per performance right) were granted as performance rights to Brad Levin with a grant date of 15 September 2013.
-The performance rights have a 3 year vesting period and are automatically exercised upon completion of the vesting period.
+At reporting date 20,625 rights with a fair value of \$17,099 (\$0.83 per performance right) were granted as performance rights to Brad Levin with a grant date of 27 October 2014.
+The performance rights have a 4 year vesting period from grant date and are automatically exercised upon completion of the vesting period.